DevPrice/godot-slang/README.md

 * `ComputeShaderKernel`
   * A resource containing the compiled SPIR-V and reflection information about the shader parameters for a single entry-point.
 * `ComputeShaderTask`
   * Similar to a "material" in the fragment shader world.
-You can create this from a list of kernels.
+Associated with a single compute shader file.
   * Stores shader parameters and exposes methods for dispatching the shader.
+  * Automatically reloads if the attached compute shader is modified.
 * `ComputeShaderEffect`
   * This offers a convenient way to use Slang compute shaders in `CompositorEffect`s.
-For many shaders, you can drag a Slang file onto an instance of this to have it running with no additional application code required.
+For many shaders, you can create an effect from a Slang file and have it running with no additional application code required.
-  * Automatically reloads if the attached compute shader is modified.
 * `ComputeTexture` (experimental)
   * `Texture2D` resource backed by a compute shader.